William F. Lamb: The Architect Behind the Empire State Building

 Interior Features and Lighting of the Empire State Building

-The exterior of the Empire State Building might be its most recognizable feature, but its interior is equally impressive, showcasing a mix of practicality, luxury, and art deco elegance.
-When designing the inside of this architectural marvel, William F. Lamb had to balance the needs of potential tenants with a desire to create an aesthetic that matched the grandeur of the building's exterior.
-And, of course, he had to do it all while focusing on safety and efficiency.
+The exterior of the Empire State Building might be its most recognizable feature, but its interior is equally impressive, showcasing a mix of practicality, luxury, and Art Deco elegance.

 The Empire State Building boasts 6,500 windows, and while the view from these windows is undoubtedly the star of the show, the building also features a state-of-the-art lighting system.
 In 2012, a new LED lighting system was installed, allowing the building to illuminate the New York skyline with 16 million colors, often used to commemorate holidays or events.